 - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing and on CPOMS.
-Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and addressed. - The DSL will keep the risk assessment under review. - The DSL will manage each report on a case by case basis and will keep the risk assessment under review. - Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator should be removed from any classes they share with the victim. - The DSL will consider how best to keep the victim and perpetrator a reasonable distance apart on school premises and on transport where appropriate. - Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the school will take suitable action.
-In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the perpetrator to remain in the same school or college would seriously harm the education or welfare of the victim (and potentially other pupils or students). - Where a criminal investigation into sexual assault leads to a conviction or caution, the school or college will, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion.
-Where the perpetrator is going to remain at the school or college, the principle would be to continue keeping the victim and perpetrator in separate classes and continue to consider the most appropriate way to manage potential contact on school and college premises and transport.
-The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases. - The victim, alleged perpetrator and other witnesses (children& adults) will receive appropriate support and safeguards on a case-by-case basis. - When ongoing support is required by the victim, the victim should be asked whether they would find it helpful to have a designated trusted adult to talk about their needs.
-The choice of any such adult should be made by the victims (as far as reasonably possible) and this choice should be supported. - The school will take any disciplinary action against the alleged perpetrator in line with behaviour and discipline in school. - The school recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.
+Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and addressed. - The DSL will keep the risk assessment under review. - The DSL will manage each report on a case by case basis and will keep the risk assessment under review. - Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged cause of risk should be removed from any classes they share with the victim. - The DSL will consider how best to keep the victim and cause of risk a reasonable distance apart on school premises and on transport where appropriate.

+- Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the school will take suitable action.
+In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the cause of risk to remain in the same school would seriously harm the education or welfare of the victim (and potentially other pupils or students). - Where a criminal investigation into sexual assault leads to a conviction or caution, the school will, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion.
+Where the cause of risk is going to remain at the school, the principle would be to continue keeping the victim and cause of risk in separate classes and continue to consider the most appropriate way to manage potential contact on school premises and transport.
+The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases. - The victim, alleged cause of risk and other witnesses (children & adults) will receive appropriate support and safeguards on a case-by-case basis. - When ongoing support is required by the victim, the victim should be asked whether they would find it helpful to have a designated trusted adult to talk about their needs.
+The choice of any such adult should be made by the victims (as far as reasonably possible) and this choice should be supported. - The school will impose sanctions against the alleged cause of risk in line with behaviour and sanction in school. - The school recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.